danielclickh/marketing-website-preview/content/lessons/gettingstarted/index.md

 {{< detail-tag "Show instructions" "1" >}}

-1. In this lesson, you download a pre-built binary of ClickHouse.
+1. In this lesson, you will download a pre-built binary of ClickHouse.
 Start by opening a terminal and creating a new folder for ClickHouse to run in:
     ```bash
     mkdir clickhouse
     cd clickhouse